KarmaKhamritshang/KarmaKhamritshang/README.md

 ### Hi there 👋

-#### I am currently learning how to program in Python while doing an apprenticeship as a platform developer to enhance my knowledge :)
+#### I am currently learning how to program in Python while doing an apprenticeship as a platform developer to enhance my knowledge and skill in this fast changing world of technology:)

 ## My Skill Set
 <table><tr><td valign="top" width="33%">